 Q: What are the cancellation fees?

 A: The specific fees vary by rental operator but generally if you cancel more than 30 days prior to pickup, there are no fees beyond the booking deposit you paid.
-For the Mavericks and Ventura, it is no more than $200.
-For the Champ campervan, it your booking deposit paid and for the minivan it is $300.
+For the Mavericks and Ventura, it is no more than $200 if cancelled more than 30 days prior to pickup.
+For the Trailblazer/Wavefarer campervans, the fee is your booking deposit you paid.

 But any cancel fees you pay for cancellations over 30 days prior to pickup can be saved for a year and applied to a future booking of the same or greater value.